SyukranSJ/MDSCW24/README.md

 * change movement key
 * Added Pause/Resume Functionality
 * Added Kill Counter
+* Modify LevelParent to Use CollisionManager and replace the in-class collision logic with calls to CollisionManager.
+* Game loop lifecycle has been moved to GameLoop.
+* Collision detection for penetration been moved to CollisionManager.
+* added updateScene() tasks that delegates task to managers.

 # Level Two
 * added healthbar that changed color depending on how many HP left.